-Great apps have great designs.
+Great apps have great design.
 There’s no way around it.

-And “great”, in this case, doesn’t mean just cute logos and attractive transitions, but intuitive navigation and smooth user flows as well.
+And “great”, in this case, doesn’t mean just a cute logo or attractive screen transitions, but intuitive navigation and smooth user flows as well.

-And now it’s time to look at the tools of trade – prototyping tools.
+And now it’s time to look at the tools of trade – the prototyping tools.

-Why You Should Create an App Prototype First?
+Why You Should Always Create an App Prototype First

-Behind each great app design stands a great product prototype aka the skeleton of your product.
+Behind each great app design stands a great product prototype a.k.a the skeleton of your product.
 It outlines how the information will be presented and shows user flow architecture.

-As user interfaces are becoming more and more involved, simple display screens or heads down data entry are no longer the primary ways of interacting with many devices.
-Designers must now consider ergonomics more than they have in the past.
-They must also create products that users can interface with via touch, speech to text, and other methods as well as accommodating a variety of screen sizes.
+As user interfaces are becoming more and more evolved, simple display screens or heads down data entry are no longer the primary ways of interacting with many devices.

 The Best Prototyping Tools For UI/UX Designers